TomaszWaszczyk/historia.waszczyk.com/src/content/december-19.md

 ---

+> Visa Inc. is partnering with cryptocurrency startup BlockFi to offer a credit card that rewards purchases with Bitcoin rather than airline miles or cash.

+> Users of the Bitcoin Rewards Credit Card will receive 1.5% of their purchases back in the world’s most-valuable digital asset, and a lump sum $250 in the crypto-asset if they spend more than $3,000 in the first three months, BlockFi said in a statement.
+The card, which comes with a $200 annual fee, will be issued by Evolve Bank & Trust.

+---

 Czarny czwartek dla górali.
-Przedsiębiorcy z Podhala mówią wprost: „To gwóźdź do trumny”
+Przedsiębiorcy z Podhala mówią wprost:

+> „To gwóźdź do trumny”

 <img src="./img/december/podhale.jpeg"><br><br>